M4GNV5/DocGreenESA5000-Dashboard/README.md

 # DocGreenESA5000-Dashboard

-This repository contains some utilities and selfmade documentation of the DocGreen ESA 5000 sold by Lidl in December 2019.
-Lidl also sold the Explorer ESA 1919, which looks similar, but i can't promise its the same internally.
+This repository contains some utilities and selfmade documentation of the DocGreen ESA 5000 sold by Lidl.
+Lidl also sold the Explorer ESA 1919, which is identical protocol wise, but the front light is connected to the dashboard instead of the motor controller.
 The scooter is similar to the Xiaomi M365 however there are some differences:
 - the lights are mounted elsewhere
 - the light does not change when braking
-- it has no bluetooth (i count that as a plus)
+- it has no connecivity (no bluetooth, no proprietary app, no activation)
 - it has a "Zulassung nach eKFV" making it legal to drive on german roads when equipped with an insurance license plate
-- the internal communication uses the same addressing layer, but the addresses and contents are different.
+- the internal communication uses the same scheme, but the addresses and contents are different.

 ## In this repository